patternfly/patternfly-org/packages/v4/src/content/contribute/about/about.md

 - [patternfly-org](https://github.com/patternfly/patternfly-org): For PatternFly website content and design documentation contributions.

 ## Requesting new features and enhancements
 PatternFly is built on the needs of our community of stakeholders.
 To request a new feature or an enhancement to an existing feature, the first step is to open a new issue in the [patternfly-design repo](https://github.com/patternfly/patternfly-design/issues).
-Your issue should include:
+Your issue should include the following:
 *    Requirements
 *    Use cases
 *    Preliminary designs (if available)